Buick Lucerne Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Buick Lucerne are $950 a year with full coverage.
-Comprehensive insurance costs an estimated $148 a year, collision insurance costs $198, and liability is $446.
-Liability-only insurance costs around $500 a year, and high-risk driver insurance costs $2,048 or more.
-Teen drivers cost the most to insure at up to $3,864 a year.
+The average insurance rates for a Buick Lucerne are $950 a year for full coverage insurance.
+Comprehensive costs an estimated $148 a year, collision costs $198, and liability costs around $446.
+Buying just liability costs as low as $500 a year, with insurance for high-risk drivers costing around $2,048.
+Teens cost the most to insure at $3,864 a year or more.

 Average premium for full coverage: $950